cdl-saarland/CGO17_ArtifactEvaluation/README.md

 valid Scops"* the command would be
   `grep "Number of valid Scops"` applied to the standard error stream or log file.
 To summarize the outputs of multiple input files we provide the python script *summarize_stats.py*.
-It will open all paths provided as arguments and summarize the numbers for the same SK.
-A summarized statistic is printed on the standard output.
 Please note that the script will skip lines that are not matched by the following regular expression:
   `"^[0-9]+ - .*"`
 The last part (after the hyphen) is used as statistics key (SK).
-Depending on the way all statistics are summarized it might therefor be required to add the "--no-filename" option to grep.
+Depending on the way all statistics are summarized it might therefor be required to add the `--no-filename` option to grep.

-The remarks system of clang/llvm allows to provide feedback to the user.
-It is enabled for a specific pass using `-Rpass-analysis=<passname>` (<passname> should be "polly-scops" for all experiments).
-The output always starts with the filename, line and column number (if available) then the term "remark:" and the actual message.
+The remarks system of LLVM/Clang allows to provide feedback to the user.
+It is enabled for a specific pass using `-Rpass-analysis=<passname>` (`<passname>` should be `polly-scops` or just `polly`).
+The output always starts with the filename, line and column number if available.
+After the term `remark:` the actual message is printed.

 ### Data collection and interpretation:

-##### Number of loop nests analyzed [with assumptions, #S]:
+##### Number of loop nests analyzed [#S]:

-* (a) feasible assumptions:
-...
-SK `"Number of valid Scops"`
+* (a) feasible assumptions: SK `"Number of valid Scops"`

-...
-Alternatively one could enable the remarks system [see below] and check if
+...Alternatively one could enable the remarks system [see below] and check if
     the following line is in the output:

     `remark: SCoP ends here.`

-* (b) statically infeasible assumptions:
-...
-SK `"Number of SCoPs with statically infeasible context"`
+* (b) statically infeasible assumptions: SK `"Number of SCoPs with statically infeasible context"`

-...
-Alternatively one could enable the remarks system and check if the
+...Alternatively one could enable the remarks system and check if the
     following line is in the output:

       `remark: SCoP ends here but was dismissed.`

-##### Number of loop nests analyzed without assumptions [without assumptions #S]:
+##### Number of loop nests analyzed without assumptions [#S]:

   Run options: `-mllvm -polly-optimizer=none`

   Indirectly derived number.
-If the SCoP was valid and there is no optimizer running we will for sure generate code for it (no early exit).
-In the code generation we check if the runtime check condition is constant, thus if versioning would be needed.
-If not the SCoP does not require any assumptions.
+First use the method described above to get the number of *valid SCoPs*.
+Then disable the optimizer (to prevent early exits) and get the number of SCoPs that did require versioning, thus assumptions.
+  The difference is the number of SCoPs valid without assumptions.

   SK `"Number of valid Scops"` - SK `"Number of SCoPs required versioning."`